afolivieri/telegram_overseer/README.md

 ## Introduction
 Welcome to the Telegram Overseer user guide!
 This tool is designed for easy data collection and analysis from Telegram.
 It's user-friendly for non-programmers, providing insights through various commands.

-Certainly!
-Adding a section called "Updates" to your README is a great idea.
-It helps users track changes and updates over time.
-Below is a suggested write-up for this section:

----

 ## Updates

 ### Version 1.01